Work-Shop-Resoures/landing-page/index.markdown

 ## The QR Code

 The QR code on the challenge coin is **the same** as on the stickers.
-They all lead to our **Workshop Resources** — where we’ll keep adding content for budding:
+It leads to our **Workshop Resources** — where we’ll keep adding content for budding:

 - Electrical Engineers
 - Mechanical Engineers
 - Computer Engineers
 - Anything else we think is worth keeping in one’s back pocket

+The QR Code on the back of the coin will lead to an open-source repository for the coin design.
+(Please don't judge our firmware)

 ---

 ## Keep the Secret

-Share this information.
+Share this Knowledge repository.
 Let the cool kids know where you got your shiny new challenge coin… but don’t spoil the secret of **how** to get it.

 ---